iso4free/spedit/README.md

 ===================
 ~~For now, use arrow keys for moving on-grid cursor, Space and Enter keys to draw use selected colors (primary and secondary), Del key to clear pixel (DOS version style).~~ Just use the mouse like in any image editor.

 In Tools window select primary and secondary color, select tool for mouse drawing and change pen size.
-Pencil (hotkey 'P'), Line (hotkey 'L'), Rectangle (hotkey 'R'), Filled Rectangle (hotkey 'Shift+R'), Circle (hotkey 'C'), Flood fill (hotkey 'F'), Eraser (hotkey 'E') and Pipette (hotkey 'O') are currently available for drawing.
+Pencil (hotkey 'P'), Line (hotkey 'L'), Rectangle (hotkey 'R'), Filled Rectangle (hotkey 'Shift+R'), Circle (hotkey 'C'), Flood fill (hotkey 'F'), Eraser (hotkey 'E'),  Pipette (hotkey 'O') and Rectangular selection (hotkey 'S') are currently available for drawing.
+To disable selection press 'Esc' key.

 To increase/decrease the pencil size, use the Ctrl+NumPlus/Ctrl+NumMinus hotkeys respectively.